Menneskerettigheter

 Resten av forventningsdokumentet er på engelsk.

-Under international law, the legal obligation to protect human rights rests with governments.
+Under international law, the legal obligation to protect human rights rests with States.
 International human rights treaties do not impose direct legal obligations on business enterprises, but they establish important standards for companies.
-The UN Guiding Principles on Business and Human Rights establish a normative starting point for companies’ policies and strategies with respect to human rights.
-The Guiding Principles refer to the responsibility of companies to respect the human rights protected by the International Bill of Human Rights[2] and the ILO core conventions[3] as a minimum.
+The UN Guiding Principles on Business and Human Rights (UNGPs) establish a normative starting point for companies’ policies and practices with respect to human rights.
+As a minimum, the UNGPs expect companies to respect the human rights laid out in the International Bill of Human Rights[2] and the ILO core conventions[3].
 These encompass economic, social and cultural rights, civil and political rights, and fundamental principles and rights at work.[4]
-Moreover, the Guiding Principles provide a reference point for companies in understanding what human rights are, how their own activities and business relationships may affect or otherwise be linked to them, and how to ensure that they prevent or mitigate the risk of contributing to adverse impacts on human rights.[5]

 [1] Features of a business model that may entail inherent human rights risks include: the value proposition (what the company offers and to whom), the value chain (how the company delivers value) and the cost structure and revenue model (how the company is profitable).
 See Shift’s Business Model Red Flags for additional resources.